google/xls/docs_src/build_system.md

 A build rule that parses and type checks DSLX source files.

+### `xls_dslx_module_library`

+A build rule that parses and type checks a DSLX source file.
+The rule is the gateway to other translation rules such as xls_dslx_ir and xls_dslx_verilog.

+Currently, the DSLX executables (interpreter and converter) require a 'main source file' to perform evaluation and conversion.
+As a result, the xls_dslx_module_library was introduced that includes an entry to indicate the 'main source file'.

+This rule is an interim solution.
+When the DSLX executables (interpreter and converter) are updated where the 'main source file' is not required, the xls_dslx_module_library can be removed.

 ### `xls_dslx_test`

 A test rule that executes the tests and quick checks of a DSLX source file.